 The advantage of being a small school is that it is easy for us to support effective transition between FS to Y1 and KS1 to KS2.
-As all the planning for topics and all subject evaluations are done collaboratively as a staff team, staff are aware of what has been taught, what children can do and what skills and knowledge they need to build on so that children know more, remember more and can do more.
+As all the planning for topics and all subject evaluations are done collaboratively as a staff team thus supporting and mentoring less experienced staff, teachers are aware of what has been taught, what children can do and what skills and knowledge they need to build on so that children know more, remember more and can do more.
 We have a good relationship with our feeder school, Torpoint Community College and therefore we can ensure effective transition for our children and enhanced transitions to support particular needs.
 We pass on what the children have covered at Fourlanesend.